Excel-DNA/Tutorials/Fundamentals/ArgumentTypeBasics.md

         ' We'll process it using whatever type conversion VBA does when evaluating the 'Mod' operator ' Alternatively we could examine further
         If arg Mod 2 = 0 Then
-            vbaSumEvenNumbersV = arg
+            sum = arg
         Else
-            vbaSumEvenNumbersV = 0
+            sum = 0
         End If
     End If

+    vbaSumEvenNumbersV = sum
 End Function
 ```

-But now we can deal with 1D and 2D literal inputs, in addition to the `Range` input.
+The advantage is that we can now deal with 1D and 2D literal inputs, in addition to the `Range` reference as input.

 > Note that there is a little quirk with `Range`s with multiple areas, where calling `Range.Value` will return the values from the first area only.
 So to really replicate the first function which does `For Each cell in theRange` we need to iterate through all the areas.